Kanishknarang/Agent-Selector/README.md

 agent_selector.py->

-agent_selector.py file consists of a class AgentSelector.This class creates has 3 attributes 1- agent_selection_mode
+This file contains the main code for selecting agent's. agent_selector.py file consists of a class AgentSelector.This class has 3 fields 1- agent_selection_mode
-2- agent_list : we sort the agent list on the basis of available since attribute.This helps in finding the least_busy agent.
+2- agent_list : we sort the agent list on the basis of available_since attribute.This helps in finding the least_busy agent.
 3- issues_queue

 AgentSelector class has following functions: